Little Islands, Big Wake

 “This finding presents a completely different view of ocean-atmosphere interactions in the Pacific.
 It’s something that nobody has seen before,” said Liu.

 Xie, Liu, and colleagues noticed the long wake while analyzing data from NASA’s QuikSCAT satellite, which uses microwave radar to measure winds near the ocean surface.
 They then confirmed their finding with data from the TOPEX/Poseidon and Tropical Rainfall Measuring Mission (TRMM) instruments.
-QuikSCAT and TOPEX data are available from the Jet Propulsion Laboratory Physical Oceanography Distributed Active Archive Center (PO.DAAC), and TRMM data are archived at the Goddard Space Flight Center Earth Sciences (GES) DAAC.
+QuikSCAT and TOPEX data are available from NASA's Physical Oceanography Distributed Active Archive Center (PO.DAAC) at JPL, and TRMM data are archived at NASA's Goddard Earth Sciences Data and Information Services Center (GES DISC).

 They also discovered that the wind wake drives an eastward “counter current” that brings warm water 8,000 kilometers from the Asian coast to Hawaii.
 This warm water drives further changes in wind, allowing the island effect to extend far into the western Pacific.

 “It’s logical to think that water would flow in the same direction that the winds blow,” said Liu.
 “But this current is actually going in the opposite direction — against the trade winds and back towards Hawaii.”“The current may actually extend all the way to the Asian coast, which is about a quarter of the Earth’s circumference,” added Xie.

 According to Liu, the counter current had been observed by oceanographers near the Hawaiian Islands years before the long wake was discovered.
 “Drifting buoys off the coast of Hawaii routinely measure currents,” he said.
 “So researchers were able to document the existence of a current that goes against the trade winds, but they didn’t know exactly what the mechanism was.”